Reforms meet fairness concerns in school and college admissions: Stability and manipulability

-(ii) The mechanism $ \varphi$ is \textbf{not manipulable} at $ (P,\succ,q)$ if there is no manipulating student of $ \varphi$ at $ (P,\succ,q)$. \end{definition} It turns out that there is a strong relation between blocking students and manipulating students for the constrained Boston mechanism and the constrained Gale-Shapley mechanism.
-Interestingly, these relations for the two mechanisms are reversed.
+(ii) Mechanism $ \varphi$ is \textbf{not manipulable} at $ (P,\succ,q)$ if there is no manipulating student of $ \varphi$ at $ (P,\succ,q)$. \end{definition} It turns out that there is a relationship between blocking students and manipulating students for the constrained Boston mechanism and the constrained Gale-Shapley mechanism.
+Interestingly, these relations between the two mechanisms are reversed.